kasslent/clc-digital-skills/_lessons/module-1.1.md

 Get used to doing a lot of moving, deleting, changing and rewriting.
 This is the nature of programming!

-Bulding a website is like building a house.
-Start with a blueprint.
-Build a frame and walls and before painting and adding furniture.

 If you don't have a web design to work from, a simple hand sketch also works.
-Also, websites have many common elements such as a navigation menu, intro/header area, main content, a footer and sometimes a sidebar area so you can at least start with that.
+Also, websites have many common elements.
 For example, here is a simple wireframe for a basic web page.

 <img class="print-wireframe" src="{{ site.img }}/wireframe-basic.jpg">

 ### Grouping Elements

-Structural tags and creating a page layout often involves grouping related content together.
+Creating a page layout using structural HTML tags and often involves grouping related content together.

 The `<div>` tag is one of two HTML tags that have no semantic meaning. (`<span>` is the other.
 More on this later.)
-It is used purely for grouping related elements into page sections to creating a page structure.
+It is used purely for grouping related elements to page components.

 To create the page layout, the HTML could look something like this: